aalhour/rockyardkv/docs/status/durability_report.md

   2>&1 | tee "$RUN_DIR/crashtest.log"
 ```

-Expected evidence:
+Expected evidence (resolved):

-- The command exits non-zero.
+- The command exits zero.
-- The log includes `Verify:` lines that report `value base mismatch` or `expected to exist`.
+- The log does not include failing `Verify:` lines.
-- The `artifacts` directory contains a bundle suitable for reproduction.
+- The `artifacts` directory contains a bundle suitable for future reproduction.

 ## Behavior: WAL disabled + flush barriers diverge under fault injection after crash recovery

-### Status: ✅ RESOLVED (2025-12-29)
+### Status: Resolved (2025-12-29)

-**Two issues were fixed:**
+This section tracks DisableWAL+faultfs crash behavior.
+It includes verifier behavior and internal-key collision checks.

+Fixed issues:
-1. **Internal-key collision due to orphaned SST files**
+1. Internal key collision due to orphaned SST files.
-   - Fix: Orphan SST deletion on recovery + LastSequence monotonicity
-   - Gate: `make status-durability-internal-key-collision` — **PASS**

-2. **Verifier assumed Flush() = durable**
-   - Fix: `-allow-data-loss` flag for DisableWAL+faultfs mode
-   - Gate: `make status-durability-internal-key-collision` — **PASS**
+1. A verifier contract mismatch when the run crashes before `MANIFEST` sync.

+Use `-seqno-prefix-verify` when you need oracle-aligned DisableWAL verification.

 ### What it means

 When you disable the WAL, you accept that unflushed writes are not durable.
-Flush becomes the durability boundary for data that is present in on-disk tables.
-Under fault injection, crashes can occur after flush but before MANIFEST sync.
+Under fault injection, the process can crash after a flush and before `MANIFEST` sync.
-With the fixes applied, such data loss is expected and allowed by the verifier.
+In that case, the recovered database can lose flushed data.
+Treat that data loss as expected in DisableWAL+faultfs mode.

 ### Verification command